 - 1. All line work is to be laid out to dimensions shown on the plan, with all line work being straight, and utilizing a color that is clearly visible and contrasts any surface markings already on the field area. - 2.
 Care must be exercised in any end zone marking, decoration, or club identification at the 30-yard line, that said marks or decorations do not in any way cause confusion as to delineation of goal lines, side lines, and end lines.
 Such markings or decorations must be approved by Move United. - 3.
-All lines are to be 4 inches wide, with the exception of the goal line which is to be 8 inches wide. - 4.
+All lines are to be 2 inches wide or the width of a standard roll of duct tape. - 4.
 All lines should be marked with a material that is not injurious to eyes or skin. - 5.
-All boundary lines, goal lines, and marked yard lines (3 yards on both sides, 15 yards on both sides and 30 yards) are to be continuous lines. - 6.
-The four intersections of goal lines and sidelines must be marked at inside corners of the end zone and the goal line by pylons placed at the inside edges of the white lines and not touching the playing field itself. - 7.
-Yard markers, if not painted on the field, should be placed at the outside edges of the white lines and not touch the playing field itself. - 8.
+All boundary lines, goal lines, and marked yard lines (15 yards on both sides and 30 yards) are to be continuous lines. - 6.
+The four intersections of goal lines and sidelines must be marked at inside corners of the end zone and the goal line by pylons placed at the inside edges of the lines and not touching the playing field itself. - 7.
+Yard markers, if not painted on the field, should be placed at the outside edges of the lines and not touch the playing field itself. - 8.
 There shall be marks at 1-yard intervals between each distance of 15 yards for the full length of the field.
 These lines are to begin 8 inches from the sidelines and are to measure 2 feet in length. - 9.
 Care should be taken to allow as much space as possible from the sidelines to any benches or rigid fixtures.
 Wherever possible, attempt a minimum of 10 yards from the sidelines. - 10.
 Wherever possible, player benches should be on opposite sidelines, and can be situated anywhere between respective 20-yard lines.
 If space is unavailable on both sides of the playing field, two player bench areas should be marked from the 5 to 20 yard line areas on the same side of the field.